kaissaroj/adblocker/README.md

 # Adblocker
-Ad Blocker/Remover for Online News Website Portal in Nepal
+AdBlocker/Remover for Online News Website Portal in Nepal

 <h3>Process to install in Google Chrome as extension : </h3>
 <ul>